pupil-labs/pupil-docs/user-docs/pupil-capture.md

 <!-- > {{< lqip-img figure-class="img-m" src="/images/pupil-capture/ui/pc-calibrate.jpg" >}} -->

 <!-- First select the calibration method you would like to use: -->

+Before starting the calibration, make sure to secure the headset comfortably to ensure a good calibration result.

 #### Screen Marker Calibration